Minard-NG/IP-Address-Tracker/README.md

 - Reinforced my knowledge of page layouts and resonsive web design.
 - Practiced more asynchronous JS working with two different apis
-- Practice more functional programming
+- Practiced more functional programming.
+- Learnt more about validation for ipv4/ipv6, & domain name using regex.

 ### Continued development

-Continue building out awesome web applications
+Continue building out awesome web applications.
+Learn more about HTML forms and regular expressions.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [4 Ways to Fix the “Failed to Load Resource: net::ERR_BLOCKED_BY_CLIENT” Error](https://kinsta.com/blog/err_blocked_by_client/) - This articled helped me resolve the error I kept getting, when I tried to fetch from the IPify endpoint.
+- [Domain Name validation](https://regexr.com/3au3g) - This is an amazing resource helped me figure out the standard regex for validation of domain names.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Regex Testing from Dan's tool](https://www.regextester.com/104038) - This is an amazing resource helped me figure out the standard regex for validation of ipv4/ipv6 addresses.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+- [IP Geolocation API](https://geo.ipify.org/docs) - Documentation for IPify api.
+- [Leaflet JS](https://leafletjs.com/examples/quick-start/) - Quick start guide to using LeafletJS.

 ## Author